 - Integrated Monitoring Report, Mississippi Valley Conservation Authority

 Further information can be found at the Ontario Ministry of Environment and Climate Change web site for water quality.
 An interactive map can be found here and complete data files can be found here.
 See also the Palmerston Lake Stewardship Report presented at the 2019 AGM

 Water clarity is measured using a Secchi Disk, a round plate that’s painted black and white.
 The disk is attached to a rope and is lowered into the lake until it’s at a depth where it can no longer be seen.
 This is called the ‘Secchi depth’.
 The higher the Sechi depth reading, the clearer is the water.
 In Ontario’s inland lakes, 55% register a Secchi depth greater than 4 metres; 39% register a Secchi depth of between 2 and 4 metres; and 6% measure less than 2 metres.
-In Palmerston Lake, Secchi depths are usually above 5 metres according to MCVA reports.
+In Palmerston Lake, Secchi depths are usually above 5 metres according to MCVA Integrated Monitoring Reports.